SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.hubBoundaryWMdDeg``
 """"""""""""""""""""""""""""""""""

- * boundary that separtes hub and non-hubs
+ * Boundary that separtes hub and non-hubs
  * default value: 0.25
  * argument type: float
  * this argument has no effect if Params.autoSetCartographyBoundaries = 1